musketeers-br/iris-oas-test-gen/README.md

 This tool is an OpenAPI Generator designed specifically for Intersystems IRIS.
 It ingests an OpenAPI Specification 2.0 (Swagger) document and automatically produces robust, maintainable, and executable **ObjectScript code** to validate your IRIS REST APIs.

-> 🚧 Note: Some data types aren't still covered, like List and File.
+> 🚧 Note: Some data types aren't still fully covered, like List and File.
 Those will be added in the next releases.

 **Key Features:**